Paige O'Hara: Transition to film and Beauty and the Beast

 A longtime fan of Walt Disney Pictures, O'Hara auditioned for Beauty and the Beast at the age of 35 after reading about the film in The New York Times.

 In Season 2 of The Legend of Prince Valiant (which starred her Beauty and the Beast co-star Robby Benson), O'Hara had a recurring role as Princess Aleta (who was later promoted to queen).
 Benson's character Prince Valiant fell in love with Aleta at first sight.

 O'Hara also starred as Venus in the BBC's recorded broadcast of the live presentation of Kurt Weill's "One Touch of Venus" and in tribute to her Belle character from Beauty and the Beast, she portrayed Angela, a character in a fictional soap opera, for Disney's 2007 live-action/traditional 2-D animated film Enchanted.

 For her work as Belle, O'Hara was honored with a Disney Legend Award on August 19, 2011.

-As of 2011, O'Hara was replaced by Julie Nathanson as the voice of Belle due to her voice changing significantly over the course of twenty years.
-Despite this, she still paints Belle for Disney Fine Art and also continues to do promotional appearances for Disney.
+O'Hara was replaced by Julie Nathanson as the official voice of Belle in 2011, since her voice has aged over time.
+Regardless, she has reprised the character on two subsequent occasions: the 2018 film Ralph Breaks the Internet and the 2023 short Once Upon a Studio.
+She continues to paint Belle for Disney Fine Art and also does promotional appearances for Disney.
 In 2016, O'Hara appeared at numerous special screenings of Beauty and the Beast in honor of the film's 25th anniversary.
-O'Hara reprised her role as Belle in the 2018 film Ralph Breaks the Internet.
-She appeared as a librarian in the TV special Beauty and the Beast: A 30th Celebration.
+She also appeared as a librarian in the TV special Beauty and the Beast: A 30th Celebration.

 Personal life

-O'Hara met actor Michael Piontek in 1989.
-After six years of dating, they married in 1995.
+In May 1980, O'Hara married actor Lew Resseguie (May 3, 1932 - June 30, 2019).
+They met in 1979 while performing in Fiorello! at Paper Mill Playhouse.
+They later divorced.

-O'Hara's religious background is Catholic.
+O'Hara married actor, Michael Piontek in 1990.